ezraakankwasa/simple_shell/README.md

 # ALX Simple Shell Team Project

 > This is an ALX project on creating a simple shell that mimics the Bash shell.
-My shell is be called **hsh**
+My shell is called **hsh**

 ## Project was completed using